isabella232/sc_playgroundbooks/For-Instructor/001-swift-playground-books-getting-started.markdown

 Now that we have an empty starting point, let's create a real playground book.

 For this screencast, we're going to take a chapter from our popular book iOS Animations by Tutorials by Marin Todorov, and start converting it into a Playground Book.
-Let's get started.

 ## Demo 4